Chart Color Schemes

 An assessment of population growth drivers in Winthrop reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Winthrop's population, as per AreaSearch's analysis, was approximately 6,526 by November 2025.
-This figure reflects an increase of 506 people since the 2021 Census, which recorded a population of 6,020.
-The growth is inferred from ABS data showing an estimated resident population of 6,526 in June 2024 and four additional validated addresses post-census date.
-This results in a population density ratio of 1,875 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Winthrop's growth rate of 8.4% since the census is within 0.5 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+Winthrop's population is 6,526 as of Feb 2026.
+From the 2021 Census, which reported a population of 6,020, this reflects an increase of 506 people (8.4%).
+This growth is inferred from ABS estimated resident population figures: 6,526 by June 2024 and four additional validated new addresses since the Census date.
+The population density ratio is 1,875 persons per square kilometer, above national averages assessed by AreaSearch.
+Winthrop's 8.4% growth since census is within 1.5 percentage points of the national average (9.9%).
 Overseas migration contributed approximately 84.6% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for Australian statistical areas.
-Winthrop is expected to grow by 1,278 persons to 2041, reflecting a total gain of 19.6% over the 17-year period.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project above median growth for Australian statistical areas.
+By 2041, Winthrop is expected to grow by 1,278 persons, reflecting a total gain of 19.6% over the 17 years.

 Frequently Asked Questions - Population